Veteran Notre Dame assistant has been instrumental in Fighting Irish program’s growth for more than 10 years.

 The Notre Dame women's golf team is spending eight days (Aug.
 9-17) enjoying the sights and sounds of Ireland.

-Kyle Lynne Demeter is in her 11th season as the assistant women's golf coach at the University of Notre Dame, and her first as associate head coach in 2015-16, having been promoted to that role in the summer of 2015 after a decade as an assistant coach.
-Since teaming up with current head coach Susan Holt prior to the 2006-07 season, Demeter has helped the Fighting Irish post the top nine scoring averages in program history while also leading Notre Dame to eight consecutive NCAA regional appearances and the NCAA Championships for the first time in program history in 2010-11.
+Kyle Lynne Demeter is in her 11th season on the women's golf coaching staff at the University of Notre Dame, and her first as associate head coach in 2015-16, having been promoted to that role in the summer of 2015 after a decade as an assistant coach.
+Since teaming up with current head coach Susan Holt prior to the 2006-07 season, Demeter has helped the Fighting Irish post the top nine scoring averages in program history while also leading Notre Dame to nine consecutive NCAA regional appearances (2008-16) and the NCAA Championships for the first time in program history in 2010-11.

 In fact, if you take into account her first year as an assistant coach (2005-06), Demeter has been a part of the top 10 scoring averages in the Notre Dame record books (helping to lower the school record for single-season team stroke average by 10 shots since her arrival a decade ago) and mentored 28 all-conference selections, including a pair of honorable mention All-Americans during her tenure under the Golden Dome.

 That tradition of success continued in 2014-15, as the Fighting Irish compiled the best single-season stroke average in program history (296.60), more than two full strokes better than the previous school record (298.70 in 2012-13).
 Notre Dame also placed in the top 10 in all 10 tournaments it has played, including four top-five finishes (three in a row midway through the year, a first for the program since the fall of 2008) and the title at Michigan State's Mary Fossum Invitational.

 In 2013-14, Demeter helped Notre Dame to its seventh straight NCAA regional appearance after a strong performance at their first-ever Atlantic Coast Conference Championship.
 Notre Dame recorded the third-best score on day three of the tournament to put the team in a tie for fifth place with a 905 (+33) total (306-303-296).